Yandex Cloud

 1. In the management console, go to the folder containing the cluster to delete the shard from.

-3. Click the cluster name and open the Shards tab.
+3. Click the cluster name and select the Shards tab.

-4. In the line with the shard, click and select Delete.
+4. Next to the shard in question, click and select Delete.

 5. In the window that opens, click Remove.

-To delete a shard from the cluster, run:
+To delete a shard from a cluster, run this command:

 yc managed-redis shards delete <shard_name> \